maxmarcon/stockcast/README.md

 ## Search and display stock prices and performance

-Search for stocks in the search bar and plot their prices on the chart in a given time period.
+Search for stocks in the search bar and plot their prices on the chart in a given time period

 ![search](search.png)

-You can include up to 4 different stocks.
+You can include up to 4 different stocks

 ![stocks](stocks.png)